 Question 4: What type of permits do you need to get?

-You should know that a general contractor will have to apply for construction permits in order to complete any home renovation project you want done.
+You should know that a home remodel contractor will have to apply for construction permits in order to complete any home renovation project you want done.
 Make sure to ask if they handle this themselves or if it’s up to you, which is something you’ll need to consider when choosing the right contractor for your needs.

 Question 5: Can I see a list of past projects?